liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/01-setting-up-the-guestbook-portlet.markdown

 Now that your portal is set up, you can deploy the Guestbook portlet to it.
-Download the Guestbook portlet's `.war` package from [here](https://dev.liferay.com/documents/10184/598513/guestbook-portlet.war) and place it in the `[Liferay Home]/deploy` directory.
+Download the Guestbook portlet's `.war` package from [here](https://dev.liferay.com/documents/10184/598513/guestbook-portlet.war) and place it in the `[Liferay Home]/deploy` folder.
 You should see messages in your console indicating that the Guestbook portlet has been successfully deployed.
 On your portal's default site, click the + icon on the left side of the screen and then click *Applications* at the top of the menu that slides out.